American Curl

 The large, walnut-shaped eyes of the American Curl seem to sparkle with curiosity and are often complimented by their strong, rectangular body structure.
 Even though they may not be the bulkiest of cats, they exhibit robust health and are known for their agility.
 Their elongated tail is yet another graceful feature, often held high, that balances their overall look with finesse.

 Now, about those trademark ears.
 The degree of the curl can indeed vary greatly, which adds a personal touch to each Curl’s expression.
 Kittens are born with straight ears, which begin to curl within a week and reach their final shape around the age of four months.
 Breeders and enthusiasts have categorized the ear curls into three types: first degree or just the slight curve; second degree, a moderate curl; and third degree, the most extreme curl, without touching the back of the head.
-It is important for potential Curl parents to note that the ears should not be handled excessively, especially when the cartilage is setting, to avoid damaging the unique curl.
+It’s important for potential Curl parents to note that the ears should not be handled excessively, especially when the cartilage is setting, to avoid damaging the unique curl.

 When discussing varieties, it’s not just about the ear curl or coat length and color.
 The breed also enjoys a robust genetic heritage, which presents itself in their array of body sizes.
 Though all American Curls possess a similar build, they can range from the petite and dainty to the more substantial and sturdy felines.